composi/idb/README.md

 If the database does not exist at load time, using `set` will create it before inserting the key/value pair.

 You can add as many keys as you need to to the database.
-You can use each key/value pair as a separate table.
+You can use each key/value pair as a separate store.
 Each value holding an array of objects.
 This gives you something like individual tables in your store.
-You could also just treat the whole store as a table.
-In that case each key/value pair would be an entry in that table.
+You could also just treat the whole store as a store.
+In that case each key/value pair would be an entry in that store.

 In the following example we set a key/value pair.
 Since this is async, if you want to do anything after that, you'll need to use a thenable.